 PIA VPN offers an automatic kill switch, DNS and IP leak protection, malware and ad blocker, and much more if we talk about features.

-Overall, PIA VPN gives you complete freedom to test its service risk-free with its 30-day money-back guarantee.
+Overall, PIA VPN gives you complete freedom to test its service risk-free with its 30-day money-back guarantee and is available for only $2.08/mo .
 In addition, you’ll get premium 24/7 live chat support and even ten simultaneous connections.
 Learn more about this VPN in our PIA VPN review.

 It’s a lot of work finding and testing VPNs that offer free trials.
 It took me a month to test over twenty-five VPN services, out of which we selected ten that met our quality criteria.

-Here are the rating factors that I used to shortlist VPNs with free trials:
+Here are the rating factors that I used to shortlist VPN free trial offers:

 - The legitimacy and length of the free trial

 - Fast speeds for downloading and streaming

 - Customer support

 As I mentioned earlier, I tested around twenty-five different VPN services; however, many performed poorly during my testing.
 Aside from the top 10 best VPN free trial services that I’ve discussed, here’s a quick list of some free VPNs you should avoid if you want a proper free trial experience:

 VPN Free Trial vs. Money Back Guarantee